BitNinja01/golf-cartographer/README.md

   <img src="docs/images/logo_dark.svg#gh-dark-mode-only" alt="Golf Cartographer Logo" width="500">
 </p>

-**Automate golf yardage book creation from OpenStreetMap data in Inkscape**
+**Easily create golf yardage books for your favorite courses from OpenStreetMap data in Inkscape**

-Transform raw OSM exports into high-quality, print-ready 20-page yardage books through a five-stage pipeline.
-Golf Cartographer was born from my desire to reduce the number of hours I was spending creating yardage books manually in Inkscape, along with wanting to learn how to use Claude Code.
-No more hours of manual layer organization, positioning, and PDF exports/combinations.
+Golf Cartographer (GC) was born from my desire to optimize the time I was spending creating yardage books manually in Inkscape.
+No more hours of manual layer organization, positioning, and PDF arrangements.
+GC takes a previously 15-20 hour long process, and automates it into a ~1.5 hour process.

-Before GC, I was spending upwards of **10-15 on/off hours** a week structuring this data manually, getting it formatted and printed, and stitching the whole thing together.
-GC reduces this to **a little over an hour** for a whole yardage book.

 ---

 ## What It Does

-Golf Cartographer is a series of 5 Inkscape tools that automate a complete yardage book workflow:
+Golf Cartographer's core is a series of 5 Inkscape tools that automate a complete yardage book workflow:

-1. **Flatten SVG** - Organize a raw OSM svg export into structured element groups by color
+1. **Flatten SVG** - Organizes a raw OSM SVG export into structured groups based on color.
-2. **Group Hole** (×18) - Organize elements into per-hole groups with terrain, greens, bunkers and paths/water
+2. **Group Hole** - Organize the elements of each hole into groups with terrain, greens, bunkers and paths/water.
+Run once for each hole.
-3. **Auto-Place Holes** - Position holes and greens automatically on the pages
+3. **Auto-Place Holes** - Automagically positions holes and greens on the top and bottom pages.
-4. **Add Hole Label** (×18) - Add hole numbers, par numbers, and tee box yardages to each page
+4. **Add Hole Label** - Adds hole numbers, par numbers, and tee box yardages to each page.
+Run once for each hole.
-5. **Export PDFs** - Generate 20 print-ready PDFs in booklet format, and combine them into 5 saddle stitch ready PDFs if needed
+5. **Export PDFs** - Generates 20 print-ready PDFs in booklet format, and combines them into 5 saddle stitch ready PDFs.

 Result: A complete yardage book ready for saddle-stitch printing, all from a single OSM export, and with minimal manual work.